SSAGESLabs/PySAGES/examples/Advanced_Sampling_Introduction.md

 <!-- #region id="Y-G6S8xa8ihG" -->
 * Notice how the unlikely short distances remove the first minimum around 0
-* use of a single bond between two particle to realize the potential in HOOMD-blue
+* use of a single bond between two particles to realize the potential in HOOMD-blue
 <!-- #endregion -->